QSD-Group/QSD-resources/README.rst

 Note
 ----
-Contents in this repository has been moved to the `QSDedu <https://github.com/QSD-Group/QSDedu>`_ repository.
+Contents in this repository have been moved to the `QSDedu <https://github.com/QSD-Group/QSDedu>`_ repository.

 What's here?
 ------------